artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 * Enabling Job scheduling (Admin --> Settings --> Job scheduling) in version 2.1
   or lower is also recommended.

+* When using a SWORD deposit in a location other than `/tmp`, this location should be set in the global settings (Admin --> Settings --> Global --> SWORD deposit directory).

 AtoM DIP upload can use Rsync as a transfer mechanism.
 Rsync is an open source utility for efficiently transferring files.
 The rsync-target parameter is used to specify an Rsync-style target host/directory pairing, ``foobar.com:~/dips/``